As many local residents know, I have spoken out against the cycle lane scheme which Sefton Council imposed upon our town without consultation.

 I wrote to Sefton Council and the Government expressing my deep concern regarding the restrictions on road access, the decrease in revenues (both for businesses and the Council), and lack of consultation.

-In January 2021, it was announced that the cycle lanes are due to be expanded into areas of Birkdale Village to the south and both Churchtown and Crossens in the north.
+In January 2021, it was announced that the cycle lanes are due to be expanded into areas of Birkdale and Ainsdale to the south, and both Churchtown and Crossens in the north.